 Turtle Watch Turtle Watch has been Sandy Point National Wildlife Refuge’s premier program since 1997!
 Over the years, countless students and young people of St. Croix have watched a nesting leatherback sea turtle or seen an emerging leatherback nest up close.
 Read more about Turtle Watch here!

 Sunset Watch – NEW for 2023.
 This year our leatherback nest count was lower than expected, so we created a new program that focuses on the natural beauty of Sandy Point at sunset.
 Read more about the program here!

 Sea Turtle Scientist!
 This program operated for the first time in Fall 2021, and we expect to bring it back for 2023.
 Learn about green and hawksbill sea turtles, observe how we identify crawls and determine nest success through excavation of hatched nests!
 Read more HERE!

 Thank you so much for your interest.
-We hope to see you this year at Sandy Point!
+We hope to see you soon at Sandy Point!

 Additional support for the free education programs at Sandy Point is provided by generous donors.
 You can help too, by making a donation in any amount!
 Donate here!
 Thank you!

 Please check in regularly at Sandy Point National Wildlife Refuge and on the St. Croix Sea Turtle Project website for updates on future outreach opportunities at Sandy Point National Wildlife Refuge.